-Rotherham sign Sunderland defender Wright on loan
+Rotherham sign Quina and Wright on loan

 - Head to our transfers page for all the latest done deals

-Sporting Director Kristjaan Speakman said of the decision to let him leave Sunderland: "Bailey is the ultimate professional and he has been an outstanding member of our squad, especially over the last 18 months.

-"Tony [Mowbray] and I have had numerous conversations with him this season because his game time has been limited and he is motivated to play regularly.
+Sporting director Kristjaan Speakman said of the decision to let him leave Sunderland: "Tony [Mowbray - boss] and I have had numerous conversations with him this season because his game time has been limited and he is motivated to play regularly.

 "We agreed that if the right opportunity presented itself in January, we would not stand in his way and we believe this move is the best outcome for all parties."